kg4zow/mdbook-template/README.md

 ## Automatic Git Commit Information

-If you're looking at the generated HTML from this repo, you will notice at the bottom of the navigation bar on the left, a block containing a "Version".
-This information is the git commit from which the HTML was generated.
+If you're looking at the [generated HTML from this template repo](https://kg4zow.github.io/mdbook-template/), you will see a block at the bottom of the navigation bar on the left, containing some information.

+* The "Version" section contains information about the git commit from which the HTML was generated.
+This will include:

+    * The most recent tag, if any.
+(This is part of why I always tag the first commit in a repo, especially an mdbook book.)
+    * How many commits *after* that tag it is.
+    * The commit hash itself (after the "`g`").
+    * *Maybe* a "`-dirty`" indicator, which means that there were changes which hadn't been committed yet.

+    Below this will be the timestamp of that commit.

+* The "Generated" section contains the timestamp when the HTML files were generated.

 This is not something that `mdbook` does on its own, I had to figure out how to make it happen.

-**I am not the first person to figure out how to do this.** There are several other web pages out there explaining how to do more or less the same thing, and I *did* read through a few of them to get ideas.
-The pages I found all seemed to want to add the version information at the bottom of each page, but I wanted the information to be at the bottom of the navigation bar, so I ended up having to do a lot of trial and error and figure out parts of it myself.

-I'm a firm believer in giving credit where credit is due, however while I was figuring this out, I didn't think I would end up writing my own documentation about it, so I didn't keep a list of the pages I was looking at - or if I did, they're in a file on a different computer.
-If I happen to find those links in the future, I will update this document to give credit where credit is due.
+**I am not the first person to figure out how to do this**, or even to ask about it.
+I was able to get this working based on information from the links in [this GitHub issue](https://github.com/rust-lang/mdBook/issues/494).
+My contributions, if any, are ...

+* Bundling those commands into a `Makefile`, in a template repo that others are free to use.

+* Figuring out how and where to edit the `theme/index-template.hbs` file to put the version info at the bottom of the navigation bar.

+* Writing the `version-commit` filter script, in such a way that the `"""sh -c 'jq ".[1]"; sed ...'"""` thing that I've seen in a few different places, isn't needed.
+(This particular command can be difficult for people to understand, especially if they're not used to working with scripting languages.)

+* Writing the documentation you're reading right now.

-The way I'm doing it involves the following files, in this repo.
+The way this repo does it it involves the following files:

 ### `version-commit`

 This is a script which does two things:

-1. Reads a stream of data provided by `mdbook`, and prints part of it out.
+1. **Reads a stream of data provided by `mdbook`, and prints part of it out.**

     When `mdbook` runs a filter, it sends that script a JSON list with two elements.
 The first element will contain information about the overall "book", and the second element will contain information about the "chapters", or pages, which make up the book.
 This includes the contents of the input Markdown files.

     Filtering scripts are expected to output a *possibly modified* copy of *just the second element* from the JSON structure.
-If the script happens to modify the JSON, it changes the "input" that `mdbook` processes, and thereby modifies the generated HTML pages.
+If the script happens to modify the JSON, it will change the "input" that `mdbook` processes, and thereby modify the generated HTML pages.

     In our case, we aren't modifying anything about the Markdown input itself.
-We're only writing a "filter" because it's the only "hook" that `mdbook` provides to run user-supplied scripts before building the HTML pages.
+We're only writing a "filter" script because it's the only "hook" that `mdbook` provides to run user-supplied scripts before building the HTML pages.

     Because we aren't modifying the input, the script just prints the second element as-is.

-2. Reads the "`theme/index-template.hbs`" file, substitutes a few values related to the state of the git working directory, and writes a new "`theme/index.hbs`" file.
+2. **Reads the "`theme/index-template.hbs`" file, substitutes a few values related to the state of the git working directory, and writes a new "`theme/index.hbs`" file.**

     Specifically, the script substitutes values for the following tags: